Bi9River/2020Jim/README.md

 # 2020Jim
-This repository is used to save all the codes I wrote during the first half of sophomore
+This repository is used to save all the codes Jim wrote during the first half of sophomore